choreonoid/choreonoid-doc/en/handling-models/modelfile/modelfile-openhrp.rst

 .. tabularcolumns:: |p{3.0cm}|p{12.0cm}|

-.. list-table:: RangeSensor Node Fields
+.. list-table:: Fields of RangeSensor node
  :widths: 15,85
  :header-rows: 1

  * - Field
-   - Description
+   - Content
  * - translation
-   - The position of the sensor relative to the link to which this sensor is attached.
+   - Position of this sensor relative to the link to which this sensor is attached
  * - rotation
-   - The posture of the sensor relative to the link to which this sensor is attached.
-In the sensor coordinate system, the Z-axis negative direction is the measurement front, and the measurement surface at the time of scanning is the X-Z plane.
-Since this is the same as for VisionSensor, if you modify a model for which VisionSensor has been used alternatively, the posture can be used without change.
+   - Orientation of this sensor relative to the link to which this sensor is attached.
+In the sensor coordinate system, the negative Z-axis direction is the measurement front, and the measurement plane when scanning is the XZ plane.
+This is the same as VisionSensor, so if you change a model that was previously substituted with VisionSensor, the position and orientation can be used as is.
  * - sensorId
-   - The serial number of RangeSensor.
-The serial numbers are assigned to RangeSensors attached to this robot.
+   - Serial number among RangeSensors attached to this robot
  * - scanAngle
-   - The angle at which the range is scanned [rad].
-Angles in the range of scanAngle are measured in steps of an angle of multiples of scanStep in both directions from 0 degrees.
-If the sensor has no scan function, set a value of 0.
+   - Angle [rad] for scanning distance.
+Centered at 0 degrees, angles within the range of scanAngle at multiples of scanStep on both sides are measured.
+Set to 0 if the sensor does not have a scanning function.
  * - scanStep
-   - Step size in degrees with which distance measured during scanning.
+   - Angular increment [rad] at which distance is measured during scanning
  * - scanRate
-   - The number of scans to be performed per second [Hz].
+   - Number of scans per second [Hz]
  * - maxDistance
-   - The maximum distance that can be measured [m].
+   - Maximum measurable distance [m]